Shekyl Stats

 The Rust wallet RPC layer replaces the C++ wallet_rpc_server with a Rust implementation that calls the existing C++ wallet2 library through a C FFI facade.
 This provides:

-• Standalone binary: shekyl-wallet-rpc, a drop-in replacement for the legacy C++ wallet RPC server
+• Standalone binary: shekyl-engine-rpc, a drop-in replacement for the legacy C++ wallet RPC server

 • Embedded library: Linked directly into the Tauri GUI wallet for zero-overhead wallet operations without HTTP or process spawning